nhartner/xrp-vanity-address/README.md

 # XRP Vanity Address Generator

 Java app to generate XRP Ledger vanity addresses.
-Inspired by Wiete Wind's [xrp-vanity-generator](https://github.com/WietseWind/xrp-vanity-generator) written in Javascript.
+Inspired by Wietse Wind's [xrp-vanity-generator](https://github.com/WietseWind/xrp-vanity-generator) written in Javascript.
 The Java version has the advantage of being roughly 75x faster and therefore capable of finding a desired vanity address 75x faster.